xiawanmian/b/_posts/2017-01-15-about-this-jekyll-theme.md

 - Supports comment if enabled - using [Disqus comment](https://disqus.com/)
 - Responsive and mobile-friendly
 - Post can have specific author name displayed on post metadata - apply via yaml front matter

+>layout: post # all write this
+title: About this Jekyll theme # write down your title
+tags: [Demo, Jekyll] # write down your tags remember the []
+author: Heiswayi Nrird #who the author is
+comment: true
+ #remember use --- replace the '"

 [Source code on GitHub](https://github.com/heiswayi/textlog)